frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On June 13, 2022
+- It is observed that sometimes forecasting on certain ticks shows two complete opposite trending directions.
+This might warrant stock future study/understanding!

 On June 12, 2022
 - TASoft LLC is considering to open a youtube channel offering forecasting based market analysis.
 Stay tuned!